Neural Bayes estimators for censored inference with peaks-over-threshold models: Methodology

-Permutation-invariance allows our estimator to handle independent replicates parsimoniously, which is key for inference with replicated data and spatial extremal dependence models.
-Following \cite{sainsbury2022fast}, we use a convolutional neural network (CNN) to model $\psi(\cdot)$ and a densely-connected neural network for $\phi(\cdot)$; for details, see, \cite{gu2018recent}.
-Note that CNNs are only applicable if the input realisations $\{\mathbf{Z}_i\}$ are observed over a regular spatial grid of locations; hereon we assume this to be the case, but discuss alternative approaches for non-gridded data in Section~\ref{sec:discussion}.
-The neural point estimator is trained by finding neural network parameters $\boldsymbol{\gamma}^*$ that minimise the Bayes risk in the estimator space spanned by $\hat{\boldsymbol{\theta}}(\cdot,\boldsymbol{\gamma})$; as \eqref{eq:Bayesrisk} cannot be directly evaluated, it is approximated using Monte Carlo methods.
-Given a set of $K$ parameter vectors in the set $\vartheta$ drawn from the prior $\pi(\cdot)$, we simulate, for each $\boldsymbol{\theta}\in\vartheta$, $J$ sets of $m$ mutually independent realisations from $P_{\boldsymbol{\theta}}$, collected in $\mathcal{Z}^{(\boldsymbol{\theta})}$.
-Then, we approximate \eqref{eq:Bayesrisk} with the estimator parameterised using $\boldsymbol{\gamma}$ as
+Permutation invariance allows the NBE to handle independent replicates parsimoniously, which is key for inference with replicated data and spatial extremal dependence models.
+As our interest is in estimating dependence only, we hereon assume that $\boldsymbol{\theta}$ determines only the dependence characteristics of $\mathbf{Z}$, not its marginal behaviour.
+Following \cite{sainsbury2022fast}, we use a densely-connected neural network for $\boldsymbol{\phi}(\cdot)$; the architecture for $\boldsymbol{\psi}(\cdot)$ is application-dependent (see the example in Section~\ref{sec:sim_gen}).
+The NBE is trained by finding neural network parameters $\boldsymbol{\gamma}^*$ that minimise the integrated risk in the estimator space spanned by $\hat{\boldsymbol{\theta}}(\cdot,\boldsymbol{\gamma})$; as \eqref{eq:Bayesrisk} cannot be directly evaluated, it is approximated using Monte Carlo methods.
+Given a set of $K$ parameter vectors, $\{\boldsymbol{\theta}^{(k)}: k = 1,\dots,K\},$ drawn from the prior $\Pi(\cdot)$, we simulate, for each $k$, $m$ mutually independent random samples $\mathbf{Z}^{(k)}$ from $F(\cdot\mid\boldsymbol{\theta}^{(k)})$.
+Then we approximate \eqref{eq:Bayesrisk} using the estimator parameterised by $\boldsymbol{\gamma}$ as